northwood-labs/local-lambda-environments-with-go/README.md

 ## Overview

 AWS has open-sourced their [AWS Lambda runtimes as Docker images](https://github.com/aws/aws-lambda-base-images).
-However, in typical AWS fashion, they "open-sourced" them [in a broken state](https://gallery.ecr.aws/lambda/provided).
-So we've had to fork and patch to get them to work outside of Amazon as they should.
+However, they are currently [in a broken state](https://gallery.ecr.aws/lambda/provided).
+So we've had to create a custom build of the AWS Lambda runtime environments to get them to work as people outside of Amazon expect.

 Since we work with Go, we primarily care about the `provided.al2023` runtime.
 So [this is what we're patching and rebuilding](https://github.com/northwood-labs/lambda-provided-al2023).
 However, the runtime alone is not enough to make local Lambda functions work the way you expect.

 There is also a way to do this with the AWS SAM CLI, however (a) I'm not a fan of AWS SAM, and (b) this can be done with normal Docker Desktop, which will help you understand the pieces better and not be locked into a single vendor's local tooling.
-(In my experience, AWS has a habit of breaking things and neither noticing nor responding to issues people post in their GitHub repos.)

 ## Intended audience